WoltLab/docs.woltlab.com/docs/javascript/typescript.md

 The TypeScript compiler can be launched in Watch Mode by running `npx tsc -w`.

 WoltLab Suite’s modules can be imported using the standard ECMAScript module import syntax by specifying the full module name.
-The public API of the module can also be exported using the standard ECMASCript module export syntax.
+The public API of the module can also be exported using the standard ECMAScript module export syntax.

 ```typescript
 import * as Language from "WoltLabSuite/Core/Language";